appserver-io/appserver/_docs/dependency-injection.md

 The application server does not use DI.
 Instead, it provides DI as a service for the applications running in apperserver.io.
 All session and message-driven beans, the application instance and all managers can be injected.
 But, before the DI container can inject an instance to your class, you have to register it.
 Registering beans is either done by annotations or a deployment descriptor.

-The following example shows you how to annotated an `SLSB` and make it available for DI.
+The following example shows you how to annotate an `SLSB` and make it available for DI.

 ```php
 <?php